Haw Par Villa: Attractions

-The best-known attraction in Haw Par Villa is the Ten Courts of Hell, which features gruesome depictions of Hell in Chinese mythology and Buddhism.
-This attraction used to be set inside a 60-metre long trail of a Chinese dragon but the dragon has been demolished, so the attraction is now covered by grey stone walls.
+The best-known attraction in Haw Par Villa is the Ten Courts of Hell, which features gruesome depictions of Hell in Chinese mythology and in Buddhism.
+This attraction used to be set inside a 60-metre-long trail of a Chinese dragon but the dragon has been demolished, so the attraction is now covered by grey stone walls.
 After closure for renovations in 2020, the attraction was upgraded to be fully air-conditioned and the centerpiece of a 3,800 sqm Hell's Museum complex.
 While the park reopened in July 2021, the attraction reopened on 28 October.

 Other major attractions include dioramas of scenes from Journey to the West, Fengshen Bang, The Twenty-four Filial Exemplars, Legend of the White Snake, Romance of the Three Kingdoms; statues of mythological figures such as the Laughing Buddha and Guanyin, and historical personages such as Jiang Ziya, Su Wu and Lin Zexu; the 12 animals in the Chinese zodiac, and others.
 There are also monuments dedicated to the Aw brothers and their parents.

+In October 2021, the management of Haw Par Villa, Journeys Pte Ltd, launched Hell's Museum - a museum focused on death and the afterlife.
+Hell's Museum combines education and entertainment.
+It covers perspectives and insights on death and the afterlife across various religions, cultures, and civilisations – the result of humanity's quest over 300,000 years to seek answers to the big questions in life, questions such as “Where did we come from?”
+“What happens to us when we die?” and “What is the purpose of our existence?”
+In August 2023, Hell's Museum and Haw Par Villa was awarded Tripadvisor's Travellers’ Choice Winner.
+The award is only awarded to the top 10% of Tripadvisor's attractions worldwide.

+There are multiple honesty boxes in the park, including one for turtle food at the turtle pond priced at S$1 per packet.
+Joss sticks are 10 cents each and can be found at many major statues.
+Buggies can be found near the turtle pond, but have not been in used for some time.
+An amphitheatre can be found further inside the park.

+Cafés at the Tiger Balm Gardens include The Sixth Milestone Cafe, located beside the turtle pond and Art Journey, a now-closed gelato cafe.
+There is also a chinese restaurant located on the west side of the complex, as well as the Asian Civilisation Museum which will open in 2025.

+The east section of the park has been closed for some time.
+These include a larger amphitheatre, a building, a small park, and an elevated prayer pavilion.